josephlijo/jsBoot/Learning/jsTesting/TestingWithMocha/README.md

 - `sinon.spy()` gives us a fake function; `var fakeFunc = sinon.spy()` and we could use this to track execution (*spy*).
 We can *spy* it like - *is the function executed*, *how many times it is executed* etc.
 - Let's bring in Sinon using `var sinon = require('sinon');` and then spy the function *render* in our fake *response* object using `var response = {}; response.render = sinon.spy();`.
 Now we could make use of the functions from `spy` like `calledOnce`, `calledTwice` etc. For example: `response.render.calledOnce.should.be.true`
 - `sinon.spy()` can also be used to watch an existing function.
 For example, `sinon.spy(user, 'isAuthorized')` where *isAuthorized* is a function we want to watch on the *user* object.

+**Stubbing and Mocking using [`Sinon`](http://sinonjs.org/)**

+- We saw that `sinon.spy()` variations can be used to create (fake) or spy a function.
+But sometimes, we need to replace a function (stub it) - for example, to avoid call to the database or network call.
+- `sinon.stub()` can be used to stub (replace) a function: `sinon.stub(obj, 'functionName')`; doing so, we can control the behavior of the function directly and make sure that it is working the way we want it to work, we can return things, throw exceptions etc. to control the behaviour.